Mesoscale two-sample testing for networks: Mesoscale testing methodology

 where $\chi^2_{d_rd_c,1-\alpha}$ denotes the $(1-\alpha)$-th quantile of a $\chi^2_{d_rd_c}$ distribution.

 \begin{remark} Note that under classical MLE theory, we have

 under the null hypothesis.
-Comparing to the definition of $w^{(\mathrm{E})}$, it is clear that the matrix $\widehat{F}$ provides the additional adjustment for model misspecification.
-In Section~\ref{subsec:theory_fixed}, we will show that under some regularity conditions on the inverse link function, $\Psi^{(\mathrm{E})}_{\alpha,U,V}$ controls type I error asymptotically.
-Moreover, in Section~\ref{sec:simulations}, we see that empirically, the asymptotic approximation of test level appears to be quite accurate even for very small values of $m$ when $r$ and $c$ are reasonably large relative to $d_r$ and $d_c$. \end{remark}
+Hence the matrix $\widehat{F}$ provides the additional adjustment for model misspecification.
+In Section~\ref{subsubsec:glm_largen}, we will show that under some regularity conditions, $\Psi^{(\mathrm{E})}_{\alpha,U,V}$ has asymptotic size $\alpha$. \end{remark}

 \begin{remark} In \eqref{wobs_cov}, $\widehat{F}$ contains an arbitrary consistent estimate of the pooled edge expectation parameters in the hypothesis set.
-For experiments and real data analysis in Section~\ref{sec:simulations} using the Gaussian edge model, we simply use pooled means for each node pair.
-For the logistic edge model, we instead use a regularized estimator which provides a more conservative variance estimate, which we describe in detail in Section~\ref{subsec:binary_sims}. \end{remark}
+For experiments and real data analysis in Section~\ref{sec:simulations} using the Gaussian edge model, we suggest the pooled means for each node pair.
+For the logistic link binary edge model, we instead suggest a regularized Bayes estimator